atiselsts/dex-markout-simulations/README.md

 # Contents

-* `arbitrage_only.py` - examples where only arbitrage trades are present
+* `simulate.py` - simulation scenarios
-* `arbitrage_and_noise.py` - examples where only arbitrage trades are present
+* `dex.py` - core DEX implementation

 # Simulations

-The current implementation of price path simulations has significant RAM usage and may require several minutes to complete.
+The current implementation of price path simulations has significant RAM usage and may require several minutes to complete for a large number of simulations.